Nercwys: History

+The Tower

-Within the community of Nercwys is a Grade 1 listed Welsh fortified border house which is referred to as The Tower or simply 'Tower'.
+Within the community of Nercwys is a Grade I listed Welsh fortified border house which is referred to as The Tower or simply 'Tower'.
 It is the only Welsh fortified border house still standing and has been in the same family for six centuries and is still privately owned.
-Over the decades the building has had many additions, including a tower and battlements which Mr Wynne-Eyton (the current occupier) thinks date from the 18th Century and belongs to the early Gothic Revival period.
-This now gentrified home was referred to by the 15th century poet Hywel Cilcan as “the fair Tower ….a fortress twenty fathoms high”.
+Over the decades the building has had many additions, including a tower and battlements which Mr Wynne-Eyton (the current occupier) thinks date from the 18th century and belongs to the early Gothic Revival period.
+This now gentrified home was referred to by the 15th-century poet Hywel Cilcan as “the fair Tower ….a fortress twenty fathoms high”.
 Rheinallt ap Gryfydd ap Bleddyn, who features in the continuous border warfare of the time, hung the Mayor of Chester in the dining hall at Tower in 1465.
 An iron staple in the ceiling of the medieval dining hall marks the spot.
 The family motto “Heb dduw, heb ddim”, which translates as “without God there is nothing”, is carved over the fireplace and stained glass windows in the building display the family coat of arms.

-Other notable Grade 1 listed buildings in the area include Nerquis Hall, a 17th century gentry house, surviving in good condition.
+Other notable Grade I listed buildings in the area include Nerquis Hall, a 17th-century gentry house, surviving in good condition.